 At your hotel, which is the most exciting sustainability initiative?

-The Recycling process is the most exciting, because it involves every person in the hotel (guests, employees and external visitors).
+The Recycling process is the most exciting because it involves every person in the hotel (guests, employees and external visitors).
 We have an agreement with EcoservicesDominicana for environmental management and final disposal of recyclable waste we produce, ensuring complete sustainable management.

-Apart from having our own sustainable policy (we set annual savings goals in electricity and water) and having been verified by the Rainforest Verified Certification, we also operate under the standards of AMResorts and AAA, and follow risk prevention protocols of Crystal International Standards.
+Apart from having our own sustainable policy (we set annual savings goals in electricity and water) and having been verified by the Rainforest Verified Certification, we also operate under the standards of AMResorts and AAA and follow risk prevention protocols of Crystal International Standards.
 Over 80% of our suppliers are local producers and/or local companies importing products, which allows us to support the local economy.

-On the social responsible side, we supply free water and support the public school of the local community of BateyCabeza de Toro, and through our TainoPark we promote the indigenous culture that existed on the island among our guests.
+On the social responsibility side, we supply free water and support the public school of the local community of BateyCabeza de Toro, and through our TainoPark we promote the indigenous culture that existed on the island among our guests.
 Over 90% of employees are locals, and our staff attend ecological workshops.
 These workshops are also given at the BateyCabeza de Toro school to promote environmental consciousness among the next generation.